 A general introduction to the wide world of cinema and cinema studies, focusing on crucial films from many cinematic traditions.
 Topics include the evolution of film from earlier forms of motion picture, the articulation and exploitation of a narrative language for cinema, the development of typical commercial genres, and the appearance of a variety of forms of critical cinema.
 Focuses on basic film terminology, with the cinematic apparatus and ongoing theoretical conversation about cinema and its audience.
-(Same as Literature and Creative Writing 120 and Art History 120.)
+(Same as Literature 120 and Art History 120.)
 MacDonald.

 Introduction to History and Theory of New Media.

 What makes new media “new”?
 How do new media compare with, transform or incorporate earlier media?
 Examines the production, circulation, and reception of visual and sonic media, with emphasis on how consumers and artists shape the uses and values of media.
 Covers key issues raised by new media through close study of critical essays and creative texts.
 Examples of old and new media include the phonograph, radio, film, turntable, social networks, fantasy sports and gaming, podcast, MP3, Auto-Tune, hypertext literature and digital poetry.
 Open to first-year students and sophomores only.
 (Same as American Studies 125.)
 Maximum enrollment, 20.